Eb0nY-April14/rockhistory/README.md

     * This page consists of two sections: the 'Contact Details' and the 'Query/Feedback' form section.
 The Contact Details section provides the Phone number, Office and Email address of the website owner christYmet so that users who may need it can access it easily.
     The Query/Feedback section is an HTML form that allow users to send their queries and/or give feedbacks so that the website owner can use this information to further improve on the services being provided.

+    * See the 'Contact Us' Page Screenshot below:

     <img src="assets/imagesfolder/contact1.JPG">